mlanza/proposal-command-syntax/README.md

 * queries — always pure, lacking side effects
 * commands — always impure, because of side effects

 Since queries are safe, their sytax is left untouched.
-Rather, the proposed syntax flags only commands, which also fall into 2 categories:
+Rather, the syntax flags only commands, which also fall into 2 categories:
 * return-nothing commands (`!`) — side effects with no return value
 * return-something commands (`!.`) — side effects with a return value